FP&A Salary Guide Based on Experience

 3) FP&A Senior Analyst

-Before graduating to the senior analyst level, these analysts will typically have experience as an FP&A Analyst as well as other finance or accounting experience.
-This senior FP&A role moves from data collection, compilation, and inputting into financial models into a more value-added role.
+Before graduating to the senior analyst level, these analysts will typically have experience as FP&A analysts and other finance or accounting experience.

 This role is the first level of the FP&A team that really starts to think about what the information is saying and what decisions this may lead to.

-• Help guide junior FP&A Analysts and review financial models for accuracy and completeness.
+• Help guide junior FP&A analysts and review financial models for accuracy and completeness.

 • Build a scenario analysis given the strategic and tactical business decisions being evaluated.